Ulk (dog)

 Ulk (1932–1942) was a Great Dane owned by Chilean President Arturo Alessandri during his second presidency.
-Eventually Ulk became the symbol of his government, appearing in numerous photographs of the epoch.
+Eventually Ulk became the symbol of his government, appearing in numerous photographs of the time.
 Ulk is remembered in various anecdotes about the government of Alessandri.
-Allegedly, Ulk once stepped in while a diplomat was offering his credentials to the president and rose on two legs and licked the diplomat in the face.
+Allegedly, Ulk once stepped in while a diplomat was offering his credentials to the president and rose on two legs and licked the diplomat's face.